Outdoor Paradise

 Typical tourist trail:

-There are (however many) regions: Western Canada is comprised of the provinces ofBritish Columbia (Vancouver, Vancouver Island, Whistler, Okanagan Valley, Kootenays, etc.), Alberta (Banff, Jasper, Calgary, Edmonton, etc.), Saskatchewan (Regina, Saskatoon, Athabasca, etc.) and Manitoba (Winnipeg/St-Boniface, Churchill, etc.), and Eastern Canada is comprised of the provinces of Ontario (Toronto, Ottawa, Great Lakes, etc.), Québec (Montréal, Québec City, Gaspésie, etc.), New Brunswick (Moncton, Bay of Fundy, etc.), Nova Scotia (Halifax, Cape Breton, etc.), Prince Edward Island (Charlottetown, Cavendish, etc.) and Newfoundland (St. John’s, L’Anse aux Meadows, etc.).
-North: Dawson Highway, Whitehorse, Yellowknife and Iqualuit
+There are a variety of regions in Canada: Western Canada includes the provinces of British Columbia (Vancouver, Vancouver Island, Whistler, Okanagan Valley, Kootenays, etc.), Alberta (Banff, Jasper, Calgary, Edmonton, etc.), Saskatchewan (Regina, Saskatoon, etc.) and Manitoba (Winnipeg, Churchill, etc.).
+Eastern Canada includes the provinces of Ontario (Toronto, Ottawa, the Great Lakes, etc.), Québec (Montréal, Québec City, Gaspésie, etc.), New Brunswick (Moncton, Bay of Fundy, etc.), Nova Scotia (Halifax, Cape Breton, etc.), Prince Edward Island (Charlottetown, Cavendish, etc.) and Newfoundland (St. John’s, L’Anse aux Meadows, etc.).
+The North includes the Dawson Highway, Whitehorse, Yellowknife and Iqualuit

 Tourist factor: